croyleje/gorm/README.md

 * TODO: add error handling to cmd package
 * TODO: rewrite variables to constants where possible
 * TODO: rename variables and funcs
+* TODO: rewrite arg parsing to use the Kingpin package enabling default width and height flags.

 ## Status
 gorm is in a alpha status it is useable for home directory trash and single user